-Bosco is a big, handsome Rottie/Shepherd mix who is loyal, loving, and quite the goofball.
+Bosco is a big, handsome 2-3 year old Rottie/Shepherd mix who is loyal, loving, and quite the goofball.
 He is happiest following his person around for hours on end, finding some funny mischief to get into, and always is ready for a scratch and some love.
 Bosco came into rescue with serious hip issues that made it difficult for him to lead a normal life.
 We expected him to need surgery but as it turned out his issues are too severe even for surgery to correct.
-He has little to no muscle in his back legs making surgery a poor choice at this time.
-For the time being, Bosco is on lifelong pain management, joint supplements, and injections of Adequan (synthetic joint medication).
+He has little to no muscle in his back legs making surgery a poor choice.
+Bosco is on lifelong pain management, joint supplements, and injections of Adequan (synthetic joint medication).
 Now this sounds like a pretty poor quality of life, nope, not for Bosco!
 He is so happy to be pain free for the first time in a long time that he plays like a puppy, he runs, he fetches, he counter surfs (naughty boy!), and is overjoyed for every minute he gets to spend having fun.
 We don't know what his life holds long term.
 He might eventually be a surgery candidate, he might not.
 He might live a shorter life due to the severity of his injuries or he might live a normal lifespan.
 We simply cannot predict so he needs an adopter who is willing to commit to whatever his life brings and willing and able to emotionally and financially commit to continuing to manage his pain and hips so he can live pain-free.
-Bosco loves other dogs and loves to play with them.
+Bosco is excellent with other dogs, adores people of all ages, and has never met a stranger, only new best friends.
 He does need a cat-free home.
 He is housetrained, crates well for the workday, loves to chew on bones and toys.
-He is one of the friendliest, happiest dogs we have ever met.

 You can email firstname.lastname@example.org with questions and for a preadopt application.
 This dog has been spayed/neutered, vaccinated as age appropriate, tested for heartworm disease if age appropriate, and dewormed.